Illyazz/client-testing/README.md

 - [ ] :speaking_head: Tell students that one way of defining what will happen when the form is submitted is to define the 'action' attribute on the form
 - [ ] :speaking_head: Tell students we usually use this if we want to point to another page for the form processing
 - [ ] :computer: Make a basic `/thankyou` page and point the action there
-- [ ] :computer: Make an `updateHeader` function and change the action to `javascript:updateHeader()` citing this as an option
+- [ ] :computer: Change the action to `javascript:updateHeader()` citing this as an option
-- [ ] :exclamation: Advise students that the support for `javascript:` in action is a bit patchy and not common practice
+- [ ] :exclamation: Advise students that the support for `javascript:` in `action` is a bit patchy and not common practice
 - [ ] :speaking_head: Tell students we can alternatively add an event listener to the form, listening for the 'submit' event
 - [ ] :computer: Have students navigate you adding a listener to the form submit that logs a message
 - [ ] :speaking_head: Remove the form's `action` and students that we will use just the one page for this and update the content using just JavaScript